Suicide of Evelyn McHale

-Evelyn Francis McHale (September 20, 1923 – May 1, 1947) was an American bookkeeper who jumped to her death from the 86th-floor observation deck of the Empire State Building.
+Evelyn Frances McHale (September 20, 1923 – May 1, 1947) was an American bookkeeper who jumped to her death from the 86th-floor observation deck of the Empire State Building.
 Robert Wiles, a photography student, took a picture of her corpse where it lay on top of a crushed car.
 The photograph was republished around the world and led Time magazine to call it "the most beautiful suicide".
 It inspired Andy Warhol, among other artists.

 Early life and education

 Evelyn McHale was born in Berkeley, California, one of nine children born to Helen and Vincent McHale.
 Her father was a bank examiner who relocated to Washington, D.C., in 1930.
 Her mother suffered from undiagnosed and untreated depression.
 This led to a challenging marriage and ultimately a divorce.
-Vincent gained custody of all of the children and moved to Tuckahoe, New York, where McHale attended Eastchester High School as a junior.
+McHale moved to Tuckahoe, New York under the custody of her father Vincent, where she attended Eastchester High School as a junior.

 Career

 After graduating from Normandy High School in 1942, McHale joined the Women's Army Corps and was stationed in Jefferson City, Missouri.
 She later moved to Baldwin, New York, and was employed as a bookkeeper at the Kitab Engraving Company on Pearl Street.
-Her fiancé was Barry Rhodes, a Lafayette College student discharged from the United States Army Air Force.

 Death

-On April 30, 1947, McHale took a train from New York to Easton, Pennsylvania, to visit Rhodes.
+On April 30, 1947, McHale took a train from New York to Easton, Pennsylvania, to visit her fiancé Barry Rhodes, a Lafayette College student discharged from the United States Army Air Force.
 The next day, after leaving Rhodes's residence, she returned to New York City and went to the Empire State Building, where she jumped from the 86th-floor observatory, landing on top of a parked car.
 A security guard reportedly stood approximately 10 ft from her just before she jumped.

 Rhodes did not notice any indication of suicidal thoughts before McHale left.
 Detective Frank Murray found her suicide note in a black pocketbook next to her neatly folded cloth coat over the observation deck wall.
 The note read:

 I don't want anyone in or out of my family to see any part of me.
 Could you destroy my body by cremation?
 I beg of you and my family – don't have any service for me or remembrance for me.
 My fiance asked me to marry him in June.
 I don't think I would make a good wife for anybody.
 He is much better off without me.
 Tell my father, I have too many of my mother's tendencies.

 Her body was identified by her sister, Helen Brenner.
 In accordance with her wishes, McHale was cremated with no memorial, service, or grave.

 Barry Rhodes became an engineer before moving south.
-He died unmarried in Melbourne, Florida, on October 9, 2007.
+He married Adelaide Marie Haas in Garden City, New York on June 23rd, 1950.
+He died in Melbourne, Florida, on October 9, 2007.